 - Styling trends with small lamps and tighter tolerances put more stress on the adhesive

-Enercon's blown-ion air plasma surface treater, the Dyne-A-Mite™ IT, proved to be an ideal match for the application.
+Enercon's blown ion air plasma surface treater, the Blown Ion Series, proved to be an ideal match for the application.
 It discharges a high velocity stream of concentrated charged ions to effectively treat a wider variety of materials with an aggressive micro-etching effect.

 Andrew's Mechatronic Engineers integrated the Enercon plasma treatment discharge head into a Motoman 6-axis articulating robotic arm.
 The robotic arm follows the glue track at the precise speed and air gap required to optimize treatment.